Leicester balloon riot: Aftermath

 Coxwell laid the blame for the riot with the Leicester City Police, who he said had failed to provide a sufficient number of officers.
 He also stated that some of the mob wore the distinctive badge of the Foresters Society, apportioning some blame to them.
 The London Review of Politics, Society, Literature, Art and Science described the crowd as "a horde of savages as fierce and untamed as South Sea Islanders and differing very little from them except in their habitat, which was at Leicester" and the local residents were for some time known as "Balloonatics" due to their association with the riot.
-However, Leicester residents laid the blame on agitators from other cities such as Nottingham.
+Leicester residents laid the blame on agitators from other cities such as Nottingham.
 The riot served as a demonstration of the ad hoc nature of early ballooning events and the lack of control aeronauts had over them.

 The destruction of Britannia curtailed the number of high-altitude flights that the BA's balloon committee had planned to make in 1864.
 Glaisher noted that he "deeply regretted that a wanton mob destroyed [Coxwell's] property and that events should have followed leading me to stop the experiments in which I was engaged".
 Coxwell soon afterwards returned to low level flights using his old balloon and, on 29 August, made such a flight from Crystal Palace with Glaisher.
 He constructed a new balloon, Research, even larger than Britannia had been, which flew in 1865.

 The new balloon was a considerable expense to Coxwell.
 He applied to the Foresters Society for a grant to cover his costs but their rules required a period of delay before he could be paid.
 The Mayor of Leicester, keen to restore the city's standing, led a campaign for public subscriptions to cover the costs.
 This raised some £500, of which £386 came from one individual – a Mr E. S. Ellis.

 The riot marked the beginning of the end for Coxwell's association with Glaisher.
 Glaisher was associated with the London branch of the Foresters Society and supported Coxwell's application for funding.
-However, there was later a disagreement – Glaisher claimed Coxwell had behaved "impertinently" towards him over the matter.
-Indeed, one of Glaisher's allies described the Research, as "ill-gotten property" due to the "way in which [Coxwell] obtained the money from Leicester".
+There was later a disagreement – Glaisher claimed Coxwell had behaved "impertinently" towards him over the matter.
+Indeed, one of Glaisher's allies described the Research as "ill-gotten property" due to the "way in which [Coxwell] obtained the money from Leicester".